s-will/Infrared/README.md

 functionality is made conveniently available via general Python classes.
 In particular, the interface was defined to allow the straightforward and declarative specification of the constraint model.

+### Characteristics in brief

+Keep it simple, but flexible on the C++ side

+- variables are indexed from 0..n-1; using index type int

+- variable domains are consecutive lb...ub; value type is int

+- function value type templated

+- function values are combined according to policy, which supports evaluation algebras

+- support sparse, memory-optimized data structures for intermediary results to enable larger problem instances

+Provide a flexible interface and added functionality on the Python side

+- support constraint modeling syntax to declarativly and compositionally describe constraint problems

+- support definintion of 'custom' constraints and functions in Python

+- support efficient evaluation of models for optimization and Boltzmann sampling

 ## Installation